lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 ### 3. Are there any team data table values you would like to explore in the team data UI?

--  Which ones?
+-  If so, which ones?
 Open the data UI to examine your question.

 ### 4. Does the team see any values in the team data that seem to vary significantly from expectations?

 - If so, what is it surprising?

-- Does the estimation definition help you to interpret the variable value?
+- Does the estimation definition (second to last column, text in red) help you to interpret the variable value?

 ### 5. Does the team see any values in the team data that fit your expectations about high priority team needs?

-- What are you noticing?
+- If so, what are you noticing?

-- In what ways does the team data fit with your day-to-day experience?
+- In what ways does the team data fit with your day-to-day clinical practice in your team?

 ### That's it for _Modeling to learn_ how to produce team data for simulation.
 Next is our Done/Do review.